NozadzeOto18/final-exam-/README.md

 - Repeat password
 - Remember Me button feature
 # Description
 ** In our App authentification is using by Firebase.
 We use Sharepreferences to save an information in Cash storage (Remember me, Note and Note Title).
-With Intent we exchange the info **
+With Intent we exchange the info between Notespage and Notes to add titles. **
 # Goal
 - To take notes
 - To Sign in and Sign up in "Your Note" App